Island Peak Climbing

 Day 12: Thangnak- Cho-La Pass –Lobuche (4910m)

-Trek through tough blowing wind and snowy paths, accompanied by the views of Ama Dablam (6812m) and Cholatse (6440m), en route to Lobuche.
-Trek past the foot of Cho-La Pass, and then ascend those steep paths to cross the pass.
-After Cho-La Pass, descend to Dzongla form where you ascend the easy and short trail to Lobuche.
-Overnight at tented camp.
-Breakfast, Lunch Dinner Included.
+Trek through brutal blowing wind and snowy paths, accompanied by the views of Ama Dablam (6812m) and Cholatse (6440m), en route to Lobuche.
+Trek past the foot of Cho-La Pass, then ascend those steep paths to cross the pass.
+After Cho-La Pass, descend to Dzongla form, where you climb the easy and short trail to Lobuche.
+Overnight at tented Camp.
+Breakfast, Lunch Dinner are Included.

 Day 13: Lobuche – Everest Base Camp (5364m) – Gorakshep (5140m)

 Trekking with the view of Khumbu Glacier, you will reach Gorakshep.
-After 3 hours of trekking up and down, arrive at the foot of the mighty Everest (8848m), that is, Everest Base Camp (5364m).
-The majesty of Everest (8848m), along with a view of the Khumbu Glacier and other Khumbu peaks cannot be witnessed from anywhere else.
+After 3 hours of hiking up and down, you arrive at the foot of the mighty Everest (8848m), Everest Base Camp (5364m).
+The majesty of Everest (8848m), along with a view of the Khumbu Glacier and other Khumbu peaks, cannot be witnessed anywhere else.
 Then again, head back to Gorakshep.
-Overnight at tented camp.
+Overnight at tented Camp.

 Day 14: Gorakshep- Kalapatthar (5550) – Lobuche (4910m)